florendell/florendell.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-12-09 Collecting lamprey larvae samples to investigate whether there is an affect of lamprey age on microplastic uptake
+date: 2022-12-09
 inline: true
 ---

-A simple inline announcement.
+Collecting lamprey larvae samples to investigate whether there is an affect of lamprey age on microplastic uptake